William Hopkins – Biography, History and Inventions

 William was interested in mechanics and construction of machines since his youth, but eventually worked as a minister.

-In the early 1900s William Hopkins founded Standard Adding Machine Company, based on Spring Avenue, St. Louis (later became New Standard Adding Machine Company), which was the first company to release to the market a successful 10-key adding machine, launched in 1902.
-The Standard machine achieved a big success because it was much less expensive to manufacture and simpler to use.
+In the early 1900s William Hopkins founded Standard Adding Machine Company, located on Spring Avenue, St. Louis (later became New Standard Adding Machine Company), which was the first company to release to the market a successful 10-key adding machine, launched in 1902.
+The Standard Adding Machine achieved a big success because it was much less expensive to manufacture and simpler to use.

 William Hopkins married in April, 1874, in Hersey, St. Croix County, Wisconsin, to Tamara Losina Adams (1855-1931).
 The couple had five children: Ethel (b.
 1883), Albert Addison (1875-1936), William Francis (1877-1964), Nellie (1880-1962), Minnie (1874-1945).

-Hopkins was a holder of 10 patents for calculating machines.
+Hopkins was a holder of 10 patents for calculating machines alone.
 His younger brother—Hubert Hopkins (01.Nov.1859-27.Feb.1930), worked together with him and was also a famous inventor of calculating machines.
+The two of them together held over 30 patents.

 William Wallace Hopkins died on 10 November, 1916, in Saint Louis, Missouri, and was buried in Zion Cemetery.